 Stand with your feet firmly pressed against the ground.
 Make sure your feet are more than hip-width apart and your toes are turned outward.
 Join both your hands, tighten your core, and sit as if you’re going to sit on a chair.
 Go as far down as is possible.
 Get back up and jump.
 Repeat for up to 12 reps.

 The method mentioned above is of jump squats.
 Research shows that jump squats are an excellent way to build muscle size and strength and lose weight.
 The International Sports Science Association reckons them as a convenient way to build muscle.
-[R]

 b) How To Do Barbell Hip Raises?

 Place a loaded barbell on the bench.
 Sit against the bench and gently roll the loaded barbell onto your hip area.
 Press your back against the bench and lift your hips.
 Your arms should be resting on the bench and your hands holding the barbell.
+Barbell hips are the best muscle building exercises for arms.

 Squeeze your glutes and push the hips towards the ceiling.
 Wait for 2-3 seconds before reaching the top.
 Let your hips drop along with your chest.
 Keep your core engaged and make sure that the tension on your glutes is maintained.